MichaelRay2/Project-2-/README.md

 The background colour transitions from white to green in a linear gradient.
 This helps the black text at the top to stand-out.

 ### Fonts
-I have decided to use the sans-serif font as this is my favourite.
+I have decided to use the Open Sans font as this is my favourite.

 ### Structure
 The page is structured in a user-friendly and intuitive way.